Bipolaronic high-temperature superconductivity: Superfluid of bipolarons

-Our estimates of $T_\mathrm{c}$ for bipolaronic superconductivity correspond to the largest electronic density for which bipolarons do not overlap.
-At higher density, studies of the emerging strongly correlated state require new techniques capable of discerning between competing phases.
-We imagine at least two possibilities, depicted in Figure~\ref{fig:Fig4}.
-Either strong pairing correlations between the electrons~\cite{ModelQuarterFilling} result in saturation of $T_\mathrm{c}$ or even higher values of $T_\mathrm{c}$ (dashed line), or competing effects resulting from the Hubbard repulsion and lattice commensurability suppress $T_\mathrm{c}$ (dotted line).
+\paragraph{Evolution with density of bipolaronic superconductivity.} Our estimates of $T_\mathrm{c}$ for bipolaronic superconductivity correspond to the largest electronic density for which bipolarons do not overlap.
+At higher densities, studies of the emerging strongly correlated state require new techniques capable of discerning between competing phases.
+We imagine at least two possibilities, depicted in Fig.~\ref{fig:Fig4}.
+Either strong pairing correlations between the electrons~\cite{ModelQuarterFilling} result in saturation of $T_\mathrm{c}$ or even higher values of $T_\mathrm{c}$ (dashed line), or competing effects resulting from the bipolaron overlap combined with the Hubbard repulsion and lattice reconstruction suppress $T_\mathrm{c}$ (dotted line).
 In either scenario, the system eventually becomes non-superconducting at sufficiently large densities near or at half filling (unless unnested) and, depending on the value of $\lambda$, antiferromagnetism or valence-bond-solid charge order develops~\cite{BoSSH2D,CaiAFM,Assaad2D,ScaletterSSHU}.